miltieIV2/docs/src/pages/en/kernel_tracing.md

 like doing address resolution (by learning IP and port number for both source and destination) or for matching request-response pairs.

-While the methods explained in here sounds a little bit complicated the TLS sniffer has little to no performance impact thanks to efficient eBPF in-kernel virtual machine of Linux and our carefully written C code.
-In any case, Linux kernel does not allow injecting a huge number of instructions for probing purposes.
-So, the kernel's itself guarantee no slowdown or crash.
+While the methods explained here sound complicated, the TLS sniffer has little to no performance impact thanks to the efficient eBPF in-kernel virtual machine of Linux and our carefully written C code.
+In any case, the Linux kernel does not allow injecting a huge number of instructions for probing purposes.
+So, the kernel itself guarantees no slowdown or crash.

 ## Microservice Tracing